-Facts about Green Sea Turtles
+Facts about Green Sea Turtles in Hawaii

 Though its common name is green sea turtle and the scientific name is Chelonia mydas, the Hawaiian name for this marina reptile, is honu.
 This particular kind of sea turtle is so named, because of the color of fat on her flesh between the shells.
 The shells themselves are brown, while the rubbery skin has a distinct green shade.
 Honu make their habitat in temperate tropical waters all over the globe, and being shy creatures primarily live near coasts, in protected inlets, shores and bays.
 Hawaiian honu make their nests in the northwestern Hawaiian Islands.

 The size of honu varies, but most adults range from 3 to 4 feet in length, and usually weigh anywhere from 200 to 450 pounds.
 The longest sea turtle ever recorded was 5 feet long and weighed an astounding 871 pounds.
 Honu can live up to 80 years, and begin mating around the ages of 25 to 30, continuing every two to three years in a cycle.
 A honu’s diet is comprised of little worms, crustaceans, insects and plants like algae at a young age.
 When the honu grow beyond 10 inches or so in length, they become entirely herbivorous, eating only plants into their adult.
 If relaxed, honu may be able to stay under water for up to 5 hours before coming up for breath.

 The nesting habits of honu are instinctive and never change.
 When the female honu is ready to hatch, she waits in the shallows until sunset before swimming ashore and walking across the sand.
 She then digs a 2-feet deep hole, and lays nearly 100 eggs at a time.
 Once the nest is full, she buries it with sand and swims back into the water.
 The might occur up to 3 or 4 times per season for a female green sea turtle.